mennodejong1986/Darwindow/README.md

 **Detect runs of homozygosity:**

+First you need to define the maximum heterozygosity threshold for a ROH.
+This depends on the mean genome-wide heterozygosity.
+For example, if the mean heterozygosity is 0.25%, you might set the threshold to 0.05.
+If the mean heterozygosity is 0.10%, you might want to set the threshold to 0.02%.

-Either specify a universal threshold heterozygosity value for all individuals:
+One option is to specify a universal threshold value for all individuals:

 *hethres_vec	<- 0.05*

-Or alternatively specify threshold per individual:
+The second option is to specify a threshold per individual:

 *hethres_vec	<- ifelse(dwd$ind$pop=="polar",0.001,0.05)*

-Detect ROHs based on the specified threshold:
+Once you defined the threshold, run the following functions to detect ROHs:

 *findroh(silent=TRUE,hethreshold=hethres_vec,min_rle_length=1,windowsize=window_size,nwindows=nr_windows)*